AkashGutha/javascript-tricks/README.md

-# javascript-tricks
+# JavaScript-tricks

-Collection of javascript tricks and code shots for my twitter thread
+Collection of JavaScript tricks and code shots for my twitter thread